patrickfung/okta.github.io/_source/_posts/2018-01-23-replace-local-storage-with-okta-profile-attributes.md

 {% img blog/cryptocurrency-pwa-java-sdk/crypto-pwa-in-firefox.png alt:"Works in Firefox!" width:"800" %}{: .center-image }

+## Source Code

+You can find the source code for the application shown in this tutorial at https://github.com/oktadeveloper/okta-ionic-crypto-java-sdk.

 ## Okta + Java = ❤️

 Okta loves Java and has a team of experts working on its Java SDK.
 The lead developer of the Java SDK is [Brian Demers](https://twitter.com/briandemers).
 Not only has he helped create the Spring Boot Starter and the Okta Java SDK, but he did most of the work to port the [Stormpath Java SDK](https://github.com/stormpath/stormpath-sdk-java) to work with Okta.